-The standard work in Germany is the "Weinrecht" (Walhalla publishing house, Wilhelm Schevardo and Josef Koy), which in the edition published in June 2012 comprises 4.068 pages plus CD-ROM.
+The standard work in Germany is the "Weinrecht" (Walhalla publishing house, Wilhelm Schevardo and Josef Koy), which in the edition published in December 2019 comprises 4,570 pages plus CD-ROM.
 It offers the wine law of the EU, the Federal Republic and the federal states.
-Another work is the " Weinrecht commentary" by Prof. dr. Hans-Jörg cook, The standard work in Austria is the "wine law" (Manz publishing house, Hannes Mraz and Hans Valentin), which in the 2012 published 5th edition comprises 818 pages.
-It provides a comprehensive representation of the entire wine law including all regulations and EU regulations.
-Furthermore, there is also the electronic database RIS (legal information system), where, among other things, wine-related matters are included.
+Another work is that of the German Wine Institute ( DWI ) published online platform " Weinrecht " (digital follow-up to the "Weinrecht Commentary" by Prof. Dr. Hans-Jörg cook ).
+The standard work in Austria is the "Weingesetz" (Manz publishing house, Hannes Mraz and Hans Valentin), which comprises 816 pages in the 5th edition published in 2018.
+It offers a comprehensive presentation of the entire wine law including all regulations and EU regulations.
+There is also the electronic database RIS (legal information system), which contains, among other things, wine law issues.

-On the website of the European Commission there is the database "E-Bacchus".
-It contains all the geographical indications protected in the EU ( PGI ) and designations of origin ( PDO ) of the member states (all wine regions such as chablis.
-Moselle or Wachau ), the EU-protected geographical indications and designations of origin of EU non-member states based on bilateral trade agreements between the EU and the EU non-member countries on wine (eg trade agreements with the EU) USA ), as well as the traditional terms protected in the EU (eg Liebfraumilch or Mixed set ).
+The E-Bacchus database is available on the European Commission's website.
+This contains all the geographical indications protected in the EU ( PGI ) and designations of origin ( PDO ) of the member states (all wine-growing areas such as chablis.
+Moselle or Wachau ), the geographical indications and designations of origin of EU non-member states protected within the EU on the basis of bilateral trade agreements on wine between the EU and the EU non-member states (e.g. trade agreements with the United States ), as well as the traditional terms protected in the EU (e.g. Liebfraumilch or Mixed sentence ).

-For many wine law issues, exemptions were requested by almost all EU Member States.
-The reasons are in addition to traditional customs especially climatic Particularities.
+Exceptional regulations have been requested by almost all EU member states for many wine-related matters.
+In addition to traditional customs, the reasons for this are above all climatic Particularities.
 These are with the individual wine-producing countries cited.
-More information under wine law is available below wine law, where at the end a list of other relevant keywords on the subject is included.
+Further information on wine law is available above all at wine law, where at the end there is a list of other relevant keywords on the topic.